Craig Chester: Career

 Chester's acting debut was in the feature film Swoon, a contemporary re-telling of the infamous Leopold & Loeb murder case, which earned Chester an Independent Spirit Award nomination for Best Actor.
-Janet Maslin of The New York Times described the film as “dazzling”.
-Peter Travers of Rolling Stone described Swoon as “a great film…haunting and visionary”.
+Janet Maslin of The New York Times described the film as "dazzling".
+Peter Travers of Rolling Stone described Swoon as "a great film...haunting and visionary".
 Chester went on to act in a string of critically acclaimed independent films.
 He has been openly gay since the inception of his career, rare at that time.

 As a result, St. Martin's Press approached Chester to write about his life and experiences.
 His memoir Why the Long Face?: The Adventures of a Truly Independent Actor was published in 2003.
 In 2009, Showtime optioned the book with Chester set to adapt it into a television pilot with Don Roos, Dan Bucatinsky and Lisa Kudrow as producers.
-Publishers Weekly described Why The Long Face as “witty, absorbing” with Chester an “engaging storyteller with a fresh voice”.
-Kirkus Reviews described Chester's memoir as an “intriguing midpoint autobiography sure to rouse curiosity about what the next half has in store.”
+Publishers Weekly described Why The Long Face as "witty, absorbing" with Chester an "engaging storyteller with a fresh voice".
+Kirkus Reviews described Chester's memoir as an "intriguing midpoint autobiography sure to rouse curiosity about what the next half has in store."

 Chester transitioned into screenwriting with Adam & Steve, which he also directed and starred in with Parker Posey, Chris Kattan and Malcolm Gets.
 The film was released on April 24, 2005.
-Writing for The Village Voice, Melissa Levine described writer-director Chester's debut as “truly enjoyable”, while Ronnie Scheib of Variety praised his performance: “Chester’s Adam, effortlessly able to slide from bathos to pathos and back again with none of the smarmy schmaltz of sitcom humanism, is a marvel of nuanced comic timing.”
-Chuck Wilson, writing for LA Weekly described the film as “something certain to make John Waters cackle with glee.”
+Writing for The Village Voice, Melissa Levine described writer-director Chester's debut as "truly enjoyable", while Ronnie Scheib of Variety praised his performance: "Chester's Adam, effortlessly able to slide from bathos to pathos and back again with none of the smarmy schmaltz of sitcom humanism, is a marvel of nuanced comic timing."
+Chuck Wilson, writing for LA Weekly described the film as "something certain to make John Waters cackle with glee."
 Adam & Steve has since developed a cult following.

 Since adapting his book for Showtime, Chester has been writing for television.
 He wrote for season seven of the hit HBO series, True Blood and has developed pilots with NBC and Ryan Seacrest for E! amongst others.
-On the June 5, 2013 edition of NPR's “Moth Radio Hour”, Chester recounted how he has been haunted by the Academy Award-nominated actor, Montgomery Clift, who has been dead for over 40 years.
+On the June 5, 2013, edition of NPR's "Moth Radio Hour", Chester recounted how he has been haunted by the Academy Award-nominated actor, Montgomery Clift, who has been dead for over 40 years.

 In 2021, Chester shared that he had experienced homelessness for several months, beginning in mid-2019.

+In early 2024, Michael Musto announced that a sequel to "Adam & Steve" was in development and that Chester had penned the screenplay, titled "Adam & Steve 55+".